bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/snippets.md

 ---

 ### 4.)
-Generate index.html file that links to all other files in working directory:
+Generate index.html file that links to all other files in working directory

 ```
 #!/bin/sh